 Considering the economic exigency that necessitates such a separation, my advice is:

 As much as possible, do everything to ensure that the situation does not continue for too long.

 In some cases, it will help if you can get a transfer to join your spouse.

 While it lasts, visit each other regularly.
 Once or twice a month will be good (or at least once in three months).
 Where he/she cannot come always, schedule it in such a way that you will visit sometimes.
 To reduce the financial burden, tickets can be purchased well ahead of time.

 Make maximum use of modern technology to fellowship with each other on a regular basis.
 Hearing your spouse’s voice regularly on the telephone can go a long way.
-Apart from normal telephone calls, it is now possible to make video calls, skype etc, and spend time in fellowship without necessarily paying so much.
+Apart from normal telephone calls, it is now possible to make video calls and spend time in fellowship without necessarily paying so much.
 Even texting and chatting have proved to be effective tools in this regard.